-I ordered the TRV from Amazon but couldn't get it to setup and the house icon on the front which is supposed to be the main button to access the menus wouldn't work reliably and so I was unable to use it.
+I ordered the TRV from Amazon but couldn't get it to set up, and the house icon on the front, which is supposed to be the main button to access the menus, wouldn't work reliably, so I was unable to use it.

-I returned the unit to Amazon for a refund and after returning the TRV, I found this video “Moes Zigbee Smart Valve TS0601 in Home Assistant" by BeardedTinker on YouTube who was setting up the same valve for his Home Assistant setup.
+I returned the unit to Amazon for a refund.
+After returning the TRV, I found this video, "Moes Zigbee Smart Valve TS0601 in Home Assistant" by BeardedTinker on YouTube, who was setting up the same valve for his Home Assistant setup.

-It appeared the button area was higher than the graphic showed meaning the unit I had purchased may not have been faulty and so I ordered a second TRV to try it again.
+It appeared the button area was higher than the graphic showed, meaning the unit I had purchased may not have been faulty, so I ordered a second TRV to try it again.

-The new TRV is supplied with several mounting adapters for different types of radiator valve, but our radiators have older valves which are not compatible with the supplied fixing kit.
-Luckily, we have an older digital dumb TRV which had a suitable adapter, so we were able to use this with the M30 * 1.5mm thread on the base of the unit.
+The new TRV is supplied with several mounting adapters for different radiator valves, but our radiators have older valves incompatible with the supplied fixing kit.
+Luckily, we have an older digital dumb TRV, which had a suitable adapter to use with the M30 * 1.5mm thread on the base of the unit.

-With the TRV fitted to the radiator we installed the batteries, and the unit goes through a self-test which takes several minutes to complete.
-When the test is complete the display shows the current target temperature.
+With the TRV fitted to the radiator, we installed the batteries, and the unit went through a self-test which takes several minutes to complete.
+When the test is complete, the display shows the current target temperature.

 Linking to Zigbee2MQTT

-Once the TRV has been pared with Zigbee2MQTT the new device will appear in the devices list.
+Once the TRV has been paired with Zigbee2MQTT, the new device will appear in the devices list.

 The Exposes screen below shows all the available settings for the TRV.
-Many of these are not editable in Home Assistant so you can update these in Zigbee2MQTT.
+Many of these are not editable in Home Assistant, so that you can update these in Zigbee2MQTT.

 The TRV has a setting only available in Zigbee2MQTT called "local_temperature_calibration" This allows you to add a temperature offset to allow for localised heating by the radiator or other heat sources.